 Weed Status: Chinee apple is a major weed in parts of north Queensland, where it sometimes forms impenetrable monocultures.
 A single tree can yearly produce up to 10,000 seeds, which are spread by floods, cattle or wildlife.
-Chinee apple is
+Chinee apple is a declared weed in Western Australia, Queensland and the Northern Territory.
+It is prohibited entry into Australia by Australian Quarantine without assessment.

-Biofuel Status: In a paper appearing recently in the journal Biomass and Bioenergy Chinee apple was found to meet the major specification of biodiesel standards in the USA, Germany and European Standard Organization (one of 26 species to do so), and was described as drought resistant, frost hardy and able to be grown in arid and semi-arid wastelands.
-Although no interest has yet been shown in growing this plant as a biofuel in Australia, that could change in reponse to ongoing overseas research.
+Biofuel Status: In a paper appearing recently in the journal Biomass and Bioenergy Chinee apple was found to meet the major specification of biodiesel standards in the USA, Germany and European Standard Organization (one of 26 species to do so), and was described as drought resistant, frost hardy and able to be grown in arid and semi-arid wastelands.2 Although no interest